pikatchu/closedsource/book/0070-headquarters.md

 A man stood up to greet them—tall, broad-shouldered, with sharp eyes and a presence that commanded respect.

 "Elias."
 His voice was calm but firm.
 "Good to see you.
-But I get the feeling this isn’t a social visit."
+But I get the feeling this isn't a social visit."

 Elias sighed.
-"You’d be right about that."
+"You'd be right about that."

-He stepped aside, placing a hand on Leo’s shoulder.
+He stepped aside, placing a hand on Leo's shoulder.

 “This is Leo.”

-Mike’s expression softened slightly.
+Mike's expression softened slightly.
 "Welcome, Leo."

 Elias hesitated.